I am delighted to have used Kellwood...

 Need some advice?

 - Reduce your Energy Bills by up to 90%: LED lights are an extremely efficient light source.
-They use much less power to produce the same brightness when compared to traditional lighting.
-Nationally, electricity prices have risen by 52% over the last 5 years (UK Government Statistics - Department of Energy and Climate Change).
+They use much less power to produce the same brightness when compared to traditional lighting technologies.
+Nationally, electricity prices have risen by 52% over the last 5 years (UK Government Statistics - Department of Energy and Climate Change - 2013).
 With this trend set to continue in the next five years, LED lighting solutions are increasingly appealing.

 - Pay only for the light you use: Many of our LED products are highly adjustable.
-Unlike fluorescent predecessors like tubes which waste light by sending it in the wrong direction, our LED products cast light only where you direct it.
-This means you only have to pay for the light falling on your desk, without the additional expense of light lost through the luminaire into the ceiling space.
+Unlike fluorescent predecessors like tubes which waste light by sending it in the "wrong" direction, our LED products cast light only where you direct it.
+This means you only have to pay for the light falling on your desk, without the additional expense of light lost within the luminaire, or in the worst scenario, into into the ceiling space!

 - Reduced Maintenance Costs: The lengthy lifespan of LED bulbs means that maintenance costs are significantly reduced too.
 The actual labour cost of having to replace traditional bulbs when they blow once a year is often difficult for organisations to calculate, however it can be alarmingly high!
 This is particularly relevant for bulbs found in difficult and "expensive" to reach places where a simple step ladder is not an option; above stairwells, atriums, busy roads, production lines and on offshore structures are just a few examples of where companies and organisations can enjoy the "Fit and Forget" stance associated with LED bulbs.